darktasevski/CompSci/Math/units_and_conversions.md

 1 foot = 12 inches 1 yard = 3 feet 1 yard = 36 inches 1 mile = 1760 yards

 ---

+## Units of time

+-   To convert larger units to smaller units we multiply the number of larger units by 60.
+-   To convert smaller units to larger units we divide the number of smaller units by 60.